dcneiner/dougneiner.docpad/src/documents/coding/using-css-classes-for-states.html.md

 layout: post
 title: Using CSS Classes with jQuery to Control Visual State
 category: Strategy
-ignore: false
+excerpt: Instead of showing, hiding, and otherwise adjusting an HTML element's visual display with jQuery, execute the same level of change by strategically adding and removing classes with jQuery/JavaScript.
 ---

 ## Strategy

-Instead of showing, hiding, and otherwise adjusting an HTML element's visual display with jQuery, execute the same level of change by strategically adding and removing classes with jQuery/JavaScript.
+Instead of adjusting an HTML element's visual style with jQuery, make the same changes by strategically adding and removing classes.
 The classes can be applied on the component, region, and page level to control any static state of the host element or its decedents.

 ## Symptoms